flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

   }
 {% endprettify %}

 If you have many items you want to wrap in a scroll, even of different `Widget` types, you might want to use a `ListView`.
-This might seem like overkill, but in Flutter this is far more optimized and less intensive than a Xamarin.Forms `ListView` which is backing on to platform specific controls.
+This might seem like overkill, but in Flutter this is far more optimized and less intensive than a Xamarin.Forms `ListView`, which is backing on to platform specific controls.

 {% prettify dart %}
   @override